sks316/mewtwo-bot/README.md

 # [Mewtwo Bot](https://mewtwo-bot.carrd.co)
 [![server-badge][]][server] [![invite-badge][]][invite] [![secondary-invite-badge][]][secondary-invite]

 Oh hello.
-Welcome to the repo for Mewtwo, my little bot written under Discord.py.
+Welcome to the repo for Mewtwo, my little bot written under Nextcord.
 This is still a HEAVY WIP, expect some heckin' messy code.
 Open a PR if you wanna fix some of the places that I inevitably fucked up in.

 # How to run the bot
 Oh...
 I didn't expect that.
 You actually wanna run it, huh?
 Some emojis won't work, but that's fine I guess...